-The Lancashire FA’s Senior Challenge Cup is one of the oldest cup competitions in England dating back to 1879, two years before Southport Football Club were formed.
+The Lancashire FA’s Senior Challenge Cup is one of the oldest cup competitions in England dating back to 1879, two years before the first Southport Football Club, our amateur ancestors, were formed.
 Their first participation in the Lancashire Cup wasn’t until 1882 when they opened their account as 4-0 victors over Stacksteads Working Mens club.

 The early years of the competition were dominated by clubs from East Lancashire such as Blackburn Rovers, Blackburn Olympic, Darwen and Accrington, but as football grew in popularity across the county the number of applicants to join the competition increased.

-Whilst we claim descent from the Southport Football Club that participated in the Lancashire Cup up to this point, this was in fact the final season for the original Southport Football Club whose final foray into the county competition was a first round 12-1 defeat away at Darwen.
+This was the final season for the original Southport Football Club whose final foray into the county competition was a first round 12-1 defeat away at Darwen.
 After five years existence, Southport’s first football club folded.
 At least six former Southport players and many of their supporters transferred their affiliations to Southport Wanderers who were to change their name to Southport Football Club by the end of September.

 The senior completion was completely restructured in time for the 1886-87 season and was limited to just 32 teams, both Everton and Newton Heath still refused permission.
 This season was to be start of Preston’s dominance and when the football league was founded in 1888 the superiority of North End continued, winning the title without losing a game and collecting the FA Cup along the way.
 The downfall of the competition in senior terms can perhaps be traced back this far as Preston had clearly seen themselves “above” the Lancashire Cup as they withdrew from the competition and declined to enter the following season.

 In the meantime with Southport absent from the Lancashire Senior Cup they had picked up the Liverpool Junior cup by defeating Earlestown at Anfield Road in front of 3000.